Sample Test Questions

 Test #4 Assesses your precalculus skills for placement into Math 138 (Precalculus II, College Algebra & Trigonometry), or Math 150 (Calculus).
 You should have completed two years of high school algebra, one year of geometry and trigonometry, or 4 years of high school math including trigonometry, analytical geometry, or advanced topics to take this test.

-It is important to review before you take your math test so that you will place in the highest course possible: Extensive study packets for each of the four tests are available for purchase at the College Bookstore or click on the links below to download a study packet for the test you plan to take:
+It is important to review before you take your math test so that you will place in the highest course possible: Extensive study packets for each of the four tests are available for purchase at the College Bookstore or click on the links below to download the same study packet for the test you plan to take:

 - Online Test #1 Study Packet